m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/base-images/patch-images.md

 #### Domain in Image

-**NOTE:** The Domain in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is deprecated in WebLogic Kubernetes Operator version 4.0.
+**NOTE**: The Domain in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is deprecated in WebLogic Kubernetes Operator version 4.0.
 Oracle recommends that you choose either Domain on PV or Model in Image, depending on your needs.

 If you need to update the image for a running Domain in Image domain, then use the WIT [`rebase`](https://oracle.github.io/weblogic-image-tool/userguide/tools/rebase-image/)